HOME SOLAR FREQUENTLY ASKED QUESTIONS

 • Availability and quality of space where panels will be located, including:

-• Dimensions of usable area(s).
+• Dimensions of usable area(s)

 • Roof angle

-• Shading / Obstructions.
+• Shading / Obstructions

 • Compass orientation

-A: It depends on size and difficulty of your project.
+It depends on size and difficulty of your project.
 Under typical conditions, a solar installation will produce a significant return on your investment and will pay for itself early-on in the system’s expected useful life.
 The four main categories that factor into the gross cost of a system are:

 • System Size / Hardware cost